jordeguevara/Testing/README.md

 Intergnal integration test - <i> tests the behavior of several functions interacting together </i>

 Unit test - <i> automated tests that ensure that a section of an application meets its design and behaves as intended <i>
 * business logic
 * calander math
 * complicated logic

 ### Tips
-we should explict names for the the api end routes (ex '/myRoute')
+We should explict names for the the api end routes (ex '/myRoute')

 Develop great documentettion for our APIs, can be automated with postman testing suite